 Unless otherwise stated, LaSPACE programs have a default period of performance of no greater than 12 months.
 Shorter periods of performance may be proposed, or even required by the LaSPACE office, to meet any requirements or restrictions related to the parent grant.
-A proposed period of performance is provided for each program cycle on the summary page; proposers may request a different period within 60 days from our proposed start date, unless otherwise indicated.
+A proposed period of performance is provided for each program cycle on the summary page; proposers may request a different period within 60 days after our proposed start date, unless otherwise indicated.
 No cost extensions (NCEs) for ongoing projects may be submitted to the LaSPACE program office no later than 60 days before the initial project end-date.
-All NCE requests must include a status report which addresses all accomplishments made to-date on the project (including all publications, proposals, presentations, patents, etc), where the project is in relation to the originally proposed end date, reasons why the project has been delayed, and a proposed plan for completing the project.
+All NCE requests must be submitted to laspace@lsu.edu and must include a status report which addresses all accomplishments made todate on the project (including all publications, proposals, presentations, patents, etc), where the project is in relation to the originally proposed end date, reasons why the project has been delayed, and a proposed plan for completing the project.
 This status report must also identify all participants on the project (students, post-docs, faculty, and staff).